skip to main content

 Managed care plan

-This type of insurance plan requires enrollees to use healthcare providers that contract with the insurance company, as long as it is not a medical emergency and they are within the coverage area.
+This type of insurance plan requires enrollees to use healthcare providers that contract with the insurance company when it is not a medical emergency and they are within the coverage area.

-Most insurance policies offer a maximum out of pocket amount, meaning that if the insured exceeds this amount, the insurance company will pick up the rest of the eligible medical expenses.
+Some insurance policies have a maximum out-of-pocket amount, meaning that if the insured exceeds this amount, the insurance company will cover the remaining eligible medical expenses.

 Medical billing specialist

-A medical billing specialist fills claims to insurance companies so that the provider can be paid.
+A medical billing specialist submits, tracks, and follows up on insurance claims so the provider can be paid.

 Medical coder